-Amaka 'Mox' Agugua (Uh-mah-kuh Uh-goo-gwa) is beginning her second season as part of the Michigan State women's basketball staff.
-Agugua joined the Spartan coaching staff as an assistant coach on July 1, 2013.
-Agugua spent the previous two seasons as an assistant coach and recruiting coordinator at Old Dominion University.
+Amaka `Mox' Agugua (Uh-mah-kuh Uh-goo-gwa) joined the Spartan coaching staff as an assistant coach on July 1, 2013.
+Agugua spent the last two seasons as an assistant coach and recruiting coordinator at Old Dominion University.

 "We are thrilled to have Amaka join our coaching staff," said Merchant.
 "She has tremendous recruiting contacts that will help us to build on our current recruiting base, as well as expand to other regions throughout the country.
 She also brings a wealth of coaching and student-athlete development experience, and knowledge of the Big Ten Conference, that will allow her to impact our program immediately.
 We are looking forward to having her as part of the Spartan Family."